Rhabdomyolysis

 Inhaled Anesthetics

-Certain types of anesthesias can be dangerous in Duchenne as they can increase the rate and amount of this muscle breakdown.
-People with Duchenne should never receive the inhaled anesthetic ‘succinylcholine’ (suxamethonium).
+Certain types of anesthetics can be dangerous in Duchenne as they can increase the rate and amount of this muscle breakdown.
+People with Duchenne should never receive the anesthetic ‘succinylcholine’ (suxamethonium).
 This drug is sometimes used in emergencies to relieve breathing difficulties in anesthetized patients.
 However, when succinylcholine is given to patients with any kind of ongoing muscle atrophy, it can cause rhabdomyolysis.
-However, there have also been causes of rhabdomyolysis in Duchenne patients given other inhaled anesthetic gases even when succinylcholine was avoided.
-Therefore, we recommend that when possible, inhaled anesthetic gases should be avoided and IV anesthesia used instead.
+However, there have also been reports of rhabdomyolysis in Duchenne patients given inhaled anesthetic agents even when succinylcholine was avoided.
+Therefore, we recommend that when possible, inhaled anesthetic agents should be avoided and IV anesthesia used instead.
+Please note, nitrous oxide or “laughing gas” commonly used for dental procedures is not considered an inhaled anestheticsia and is typically safe in Duchenne.
 Learn more about surgery and anesthesia precautions in Duchenne.

 What are the signs and symptoms of rehabdomyolysis?